kimmobrunfeldt/blog/README.md

     * `json` to be able to import json file (site data)
     * `typescript`

-3. (9.9s) `CSS` stage.
+1. (9.9s) `CSS` stage.
 Generate distributable CSS file with PostCSS

     Tailwind is used as the main CSS framework.

-4. `Static files` stage.
+1. `Static files` stage.
 Copies everything from [public/](public/) to the root of output

-5. `Clean up` stage.
-Removes the temporary TS and TSX files under output directory
+1. `RSS` stage.
+Generates RSS feed of the content.

+1. `HTML` stage.
+Lints accessibility and minifies the HTML.

+1. `Lighthouse` stage.
+Builds a Lighthouse CI report which is deployed to https://kimmo.blog/perf.
+It is being ran in Netlify's slow build machine, so performance shows lower than it should.